 The Goodman Theatre in Chicago offers sensory-friendly performances.
 There are fewer sounds and lighting effects, as well as a more relaxed environment where guests can move freely.
 Designated quiet areas are available and they also offer sensory bags upon request that include noise cancelling headphones, fidgets, and a social story.

-The sensory-friendly performance of Blue Man Group is on September 24, 2023 at 4pm.
-Slight modifications will be made to the performance at the Briar Street Theatre in order to create a sensory-friendly show that better accommodates individuals and families affected by autism.
+The sensory-friendly performance of Blue Man Group with slight modifications to the performance at the Briar Street Theatre in order to create a sensory-friendly show that better accommodates individuals and families affected by autism.
 As part of the audience offerings for the sensory-friendly performance, the Briar Street Theatre will be transformed into a calming environment complete with bean bags, dim lighting and quiet corners for anyone seeking a sensory break from the excitement of the show.
+The 2024 date has not yet been released, but visit their website for more details.

 Sensory-Friendly Play Places and Attractions

-We Rock the Spectrum in Franklin Park is a gym with specialized sensory equipment and experiences for all ability levels to explore and learn in a safe environment.
+We Rock the Spectrum in Franklin Park and Naperville is a gym with specialized sensory equipment and experiences for all ability levels to explore and learn in a safe environment.
 The gym includes swings, zip lines, trampolines, craft area, and more.
 Each child must be accompanied by an adult.
 Daily bookings are available by appointment only.
-Check Facebook or call for availability.
+Visit their Facebook page or call for availability.
+Check out Katie’s review of We Rock the Spectrum in Naperville to learn more!

 The outdoor Sensory Garden Playground in Lisle is for children of all ability levels.
 It features numerous play areas, an accessible treehouse, gravity rail, swings, a sound garden, and more additions to come in the near future.
 This playground helps promote relaxation, encourage creative movement, and provides stimulation for all the senses.
 Check out a previous article highlighting the latest features at The Sensory Garden Playground.